ryssbowh/craft-themes/DEVELOPERS.md

     'templateCache' => false
 ];
 ```
+If you create new templates and deploy to a production environment, clear the cache : `./craft clear-caches/themes-template-cache`

 ### Block cache

-Block cache will be enabled by default on environments where devMode is disabled.

-It can be overriden by creating the `config/themes.php` file :
+Block cache will be enabled by default on environments where devMode is disabled, this can be changed by creating the `config/themes.php` file :

 ```
 <?php